dschmenk/PLASMA/README.md

 ### Lambda Functions

 A Lambda function is a simple, anonymous function that can be passed to a function or assigned to a variable.
 It is called as a function pointer.
-The function can take a number of parameters and return a value based on the parameters and global values.
+The function can take a number of parameters and return a value based on the parameters and/or global values.
 By enclosing the expression of the lambda function in paranthesis, multiple values can be returned.

 ```

-def whatop(a, b, op)
+def what_op(a, b, op)
     puti(a)
     puts(" ? ")
     puti(b)